dharmsen/re-boring-report/README.md

 TODO Next, articles reporting the same news need to be clustered.
 Right now, this is done using BERT base multilingual and HDB scan for clustering.
+The article is pre-processed by removing any (language-specific) stop-words before feeding into the embedding model.
 This configuration requires tweaking to be usable.

 TODO Finally, the clustered articles need to be aggregated and rewritten into one, neutral article.